Year in Review: How Sanctions Changed in 2023 with 17 charts

 Castellum.AI provides the most accurate, reliable and fastest global financial risk platform.
 We enable clients to screen customers, vendors and counterparties against sanctions, PEPs, adverse media, beneficial ownership and financial crime risk data.

-We collect global sanctions information from primary sources using a patent-pending process to extract, standardize, clean and enrich the data, extracting key information like IDs, dates of birth and addresses from unstructured data.
+We collect global sanctions information from primary sources using a patented process to extract, standardize, clean and enrich the data, extracting key information like IDs, dates of birth and addresses from unstructured data.
 Castellum.AI checks for watchlist updates every five minutes directly from issuing authorities.

 Methodology